ecr007/English-World/Phrases-Vocabulary/P.md

 Put up with: to tolerate or endure something or someone that is unpleasant or annoying.
 E.g: She puts up with him petty well.

 Put him in his place: to assert authority over someone who has been acting inappropriately or challenging authority.

+Peanut butter: (noun) A smooth or crunchy spread made from ground peanuts.